 Paul Holton, Treasurer, (appointed May 2000)

-Paul is General Manager, Development, at Wellington Shire Council.
-His role encompasses strategic management of Land Use Planning, Economic Development and Municipal Services across the Wellington Shire.
+Paul is Director, Development, at East Gippsland Shire Council.
+His role encompasses strategic management of Land Use Planning, Economic Development and Municipal Services across the East Gippsland Shire.
 He has worked in local government for more than twenty years in areas such as arts facilities administration, cultural development, leisure facilities and events management.
 Paul was part of the team that initiated the highly successful Wangaratta Festival of Jazz.
 He is a former member of the Australia Council’s Community Cultural Development Board.

 Angela Bailey, Deputy Chair, (appointed May 2006)

-Angela is a photographic artist and curator with a broad and diverse range of practise in community engagement including projects with public housing tenants, textile and manufacturing workers, older adults and recently arrived migrants.
-Angela has lectured and tutored in Photography at Monash Gippsland and the University of Melbourne and has work in the collections of the National Gallery of Australia, Queensland Art Gallery and the State Library of Victoria.
-Angela has a Bachelor of Communication from QUT; a Postgraduate Diploma in Fine Art from the VCA and a Masters in Curatorship from the University of Melbourne.
+Angela is a photographic artist with diverse experience in Community-based practise.
+Angela has lectured and tutored in Photography at Monash Gippsland and the University of Melbourne and has work in the collections including the National Gallery of Australia, Queensland Art Gallery and the State Library of Victoria.
+Angela has a Bachelor of Communication from QUT; a Postgraduate Diploma in Fine Art from the VCA and a Masters in Art Curatorship from the University of Melbourne.
+In 2005 Angela received an Australia Council Community and Cultural Development Skills and Professional Development Award for travel to the United Kingdom.
+In addition to her role on the CDN Board, Angela is also a Life Member of Midsumma Festival and Brisbane Lesbian and Gay Pride Festival.

 Hanut Singh Dodd, (appointed May 2006)